SamuelLechner/BSC_Calc_Lechner/readme.md

 ## How To Use

-The best way to understand how it works is by having a look at the [main file](main.py) where you will find the routines I've used in my bachelor's thesis.
+The most effective method for gaining insight into its functionality is to examine the [main file](main.py), where you can explore the routines that I have implemented in my bachelor's thesis.
 ## Further Improvements

-Although I am currently not planning to implement further improvements and extensions, of course YOU can do it.
-Contact me and I can add you as a collaborator ;)
+While I don't have immediate plans to implement additional enhancements or extensions, I'm open to collaboration.
+If you're interested in contributing and making improvements, please feel free to reach out to me, and I'd be happy to add you as a collaborator!

 #### Possible improvements
-* Make [collisionality_calculator](collisionality_calculator.py) use the data provided from [data_reader](data_reader.py) and not reading on its own from auf_sfutils etc.
+* Enhance the [collisionality_calculator](collisionality_calculator.py) module by modifying it to utilize data provided by the [data_reader](data_reader.py) module, instead of independently reading data from auf_sfutils and other sources.
-* Make [data_reader](data_reader.py)'s interpolating feature not to interpolate over all time axis, but only over a specified time.
-At the moment, it first interpolates and then one can pick a certain time which is quite inefficient.
+* Improve the interpolating functionality within the [data_reader](data_reader.py) module by allowing users to specify a particular time range for interpolation, rather than interpolating data across the entire time axis.
+Currently, the module interpolates the entire dataset, followed by the user manually selecting a specific time, which can be inefficient.
 #### Disclaimer

-I am aware that some logical pieces of this code can be further improved.
-It's just that the scope of my bachelor thesis is not to provide a 100% perfect software product.
+I recognize that there is room for enhancement in certain logical aspects of this code.
+However, it's important to note that my bachelor thesis primarily focuses on achieving the project's goals within the given scope, rather than striving for absolute perfection in the software product.
+Consequently, I've had to make strategic compromises in specific areas.